 If you have had a winding up petition filed against your company, the defences available to you will vary depending at which stage in the compulsory liquidation process you are at.
-We’ve broken the defences available to you at each stage in the process.
+We’ve broken down the defences available to you at each stage of the process.

 When a Winding up Petition has been Filed but Not Yet Advertised in The Gazette, You Can Stop It By:

 If you pay off the creditor (in addition to their costs of bringing the petition) prior to its being advertised in The Gazette, you should be able to halt the petition getting into the public sphere.

 If the existence or the amount of the debt is disputed, you can inform the courts that this is the case.
 Only take this step if you have evidence, as to do so falsely will be misleading the courts and can have very serious consequences.

 Companies in administration are subject to a moratorium that stops creditors from winding them up or bringing legal proceedings against them.

 Once the petition is advertised in The Gazette, banks normally freeze the company’s bank accounts, which can often mean the end of the company as it is no longer able to trade.

 Request that the courts adjourn or cancel the winding up hearing.
 You will need to make a separate application for this and file a statement explaining why they should do so.

 Stopping a Winding up Petition that has been Advertised in The Gazette

 - Dispute the debt.